How we identify, assess and review children with special educational needs

 - The child’s physical, emotional and social development and health needs

-We currently have no children on roll with an EHCP.
+We currently have 0.9% of children on roll with an EHCP.

 Details of Identification and Assessment of Pupils with SEN